CLS-Data/cohort-documentation/README.md

 The code places the PDFs into sub-folders for each study-sweep.
 Where a document pertains to multiple sweeps, the PDF is placed in a separate `xwave` folder.
 Where a document pertains to more than one cohort (e.g., the Missing Data Handling Guide) the PDF is placed in a separate `All` sub-folder.

 The code also renames the PDFs to the more user-friendly titles given on the CLS website.
 Combined the files require \~ 750mb of storage.

+To use the code you will need R (<https://cran.r-project.org/>) and RStudio (<https://posit.co/download/rstudio-desktop/>) installed.
+You will only need to use R and RStudio once.

 ## Instructions